Irving scores 39, Nets cool off Clippers with 124-120 win

 Clippers: Nicolas Batum returned after missing a game with a groin injury and scored 21 points. … One of Tyronn Lue’s assistants is Kenny Atkinson, who was the Nets’ coach for 3 1/2 seasons before they made a change in March just before the season was suspended.
 Lue chuckled and offered a “no comment” when asked if he thought the game meant extra to Atkinson, who is from New York.

-Nets: Had scored 30 or more points in nine straight quarters before being held to 24 in the first. … Brooklyn coach Steve Nash thought it was “probably too soon” to expect that center Norvel Pelle, signed last week, could make a contribution, but added “we can’t say that forever.”
+Nets: Brooklyn had scored 30 or more points in nine straight quarters before being held to 24 in the first. … Nets coach Steve Nash thought it was “probably too soon” to expect that center Norvel Pelle, signed last week, could make a contribution, but added “we can’t say that forever.”

 MUST-SEE TV